 Rumors have circulated Bates about the sudden aggressive illness which affected a significant portion of the student body last week.
 Health Services has confirmed that this outbreak was the result of a highly-contagious gastrointestinal (GI) virus.

 While contagious illnesses are nothing new on college campuses, especially one as small as Bates, this virus hit hard with little notice.
 The GI virus peaked last Monday night into Tuesday with numerous students suddenly falling ill.
 It continued to affect a smaller number of students later in the week.

 “I think this outbreak was most surprising because we’ve had norovirus on campus, but [it has] never [hit] so many people, so severely, and all at once,” Wendy Memishian ’19 said.

 The Health Center serves an average total of 20-30 students each day, both walk-ins and appointments.
 Between Tuesday morning and Thursday afternoon, Health Services saw nearly 100 confirmed cases of the virus.
-This is just the number of students who visited the Health Center: the true number of students who contracted the virus is surely much higher.
+This is just the number of students who visited the Health Center; the true number of students who contracted the virus is likely much higher.

 “There were so many rumors because I think people wanted to feel like they knew what was going on so they could prevent it,” Memishian said.
 “That was the scary part, not knowing if you were about to be the next victim of the mysterious illness.”